karlcswanson/micboard/README.md

 # Micboard
 Micboard - A visual monitoring tool for network enabled Shure devices.

-Micboard simplifies microphone monitoring & storage for artists, engineers, and volunteers.
+Micboard simplifies microphone monitoring and storage for artists, engineers, and volunteers.
 View battery, audio, and RF levels from any device on the network.

 ![Micboard Storage Photo]()